-- The exclusion of issuers involved in certain activities deemed to have negative environmental and/or social outcomes as described above (see What environmental and/or social characteristics are promoted by this financial product?). - 2.
-The exclusion of issuers deemed to have violated commonly accepted international norms and standards as described above (see What environmental and/or social characteristics are promoted by this financial product?). - 3.
-The exposure to companies with higher clean energy exposure scores as described above (see What environmental and/or social characteristics are promoted by this financial product?). - 4.
-The Fund's investments qualifying as sustainable investments as described below (see What are the objectives of the sustainable investments that the financial product partially intends to make and how does the sustainable investment contribute to such objectives?). - 5.
-The consideration of the principal adverse impacts on sustainability factors as identified in the table below (see Does this financial product consider principal adverse impacts on sustainability factors?).
+- 1. The exclusion of issuers involved in certain activities deemed to have negative environmental and/or social outcomes as described above (see What environmental and/or social characteristics are promoted by this financial product?). - 2.
+The exclusion of issuers identified as being involved in ESG related controversies as described above (see What environmental and/or social characteristics are promoted by this financial product?). - The exclusion of issuers with a weighted-average industry-adjusted MSCI ESG rating below the minimum threshold as described above (see What environmental and/or social characteristics are promoted by this financial product?). - 4.
+The Fund's investments qualifying as sustainable investments as described below (see What are the objectives of the sustainable investments that the financial product partially intends to make and how does the sustainable investment contribute to such objectives?).